TatsuyaYamamoto/hanpu.page/README.md

 // some commits...

-$ yarn build:dev
+$ yarn build-dev
-$ yarn deploy:dev
+$ yarn deploy-dev
 // or
 $ git push origin develop # deploy by CircleCI